verbeemen/Udacity-Computer-Vision/Project_2_Image_Captioning/README.md

 For this, we have used the respective items: COCO-Dataset, ResNet-50, and a LSTM.

 First of all, we will get the images and their descriptions from the COCO database.
 Then we chase the images through ResNet-50.
 This will try to say which objects are present in the image (encoder).
-And Finally, we feed that information to an LSTM (RNN), which then tries to form a sentence starting from the input of the encoder.
+And Finally, we feed that information to a LSTM (RNN), which then tries to form a sentence starting from the input of the encoder.

 <img src="https://github.com/verbeemen/Udacity-Computer-Vision/blob/main/Project_2_Image_Captioning/images/encoder-decoder.png" width="900px"/>